anoma/namada/documentation/cubic-pos-article.md

 where $c_V(e)$ is a validator's commission rate for delegations in epoch $e$.

-**Check this next bit**
 There are several nice advantages of using the rewards products:
 - The storage of the rewards products allows the validators' voting powers to be updated immediately by considering the rewards products along with their bonded staked tokens.
 - The number of tokens to be credited to a delegator (or validator for a self-bond) only needs to be calculated at the moment of withdrawal by considering the original amount in the bond and the rewards products over the course of the bond's lifetime.
-- Lots of unneeded iteration in storage can be avoided
+- Lots of unneeded iteration in storage can be avoided.
-- ???
+- Delegators do not need to repeatedly withdraw rewards and then redelegate.

 As mentioned earlier, only validators in the `consensus` validator set have the ability to earn block rewards.
 Different portions of the block rewards are reserved for different behaviors; rewards are earned for proposing blocks, for signing (voting on) blocks, and also simply for being a member of the `consensus` validator set.
 Furthermore, all fees collected from transactions included in the block are owed solely to the block proposer.

 The distribution of block rewards given to the proposer, signers, and other `consensus` validators is dependent on the cumulative stake of all validator signatures included in the block by the proposer.
 The distribution is designed in such a way that the proposer is always incentivized to include as many validator signatures as possible in the block.
 This behavior is encouraged because light client efficiency increases with the number of signatures.
 Namada's current configuration rewards 1.00 - 1.33% of the block rewards solely to the proposer.
 The cumulative tokens rewarded to the set of signing validators is distributed to each according to their weighted stake of the total signing stake.
 Likewise, the tokens reserved solely for being a `consensus` validator are proportional to the validator's stake.
 More details are described in [here](https://specs.namada.net/economics/proof-of-stake/reward-distribution.html#distribution-to-validators).

-- Check claim about light client efficiency dependence on number of signatures.
-Maybe elaborate too

 **Some kind of conclusion**
 - To do